Dr. David M. Steiner

 Al comes to the Institute from The Annie E Casey Foundation, where he worked with the Juvenile Justice Strategy Group.
 Al has previously served as Director of Data Analysis for Baltimore’s Promise and as Research Director for Advocates for Children and Youth.
 Prior to coming to Maryland, Al worked as Senior Research Associate at Education Law Center in Newark, NJ; specializing in equitable education funding for low-income school districts.
 Al is a graduate of William Paterson University (B.A. in Political Science) and the School of Public Affairs and Administration at Rutgers University- Newark (M.P.A. in Public Administration).
 Contact Al at email@example.com

-Dr. Seth Gershenson, Technical Advisor
+Dr. Seth Gershenson, Research Advisor

 Seth Gershenson is Assistant Professor of Public Policy and Director of the Masters in Public Policy (MPP) program in the School of Public Affairs at American University, and a faculty affiliate of American University’s School of Education.
 Dr. Gershenson’s work applies economic approaches to practical, policy-driven questions in public education with a focus on teacher behavior.
 He is currently a Research Fellow at The Institute of Labor (IZA).
 He holds a Ph.D. with a primary focus on education policy and an M.A. in Economics from Michigan State University, and a B.S. in Economics from Drexel University.